Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Safety Profile & Adverse Events

 The safety analysis of the Phase 2 trial showed that adverse events were predominantly gastrointestinal in nature, consistent with the GLP-1 receptor agonist class.
-The most commonly reported adverse events included nausea, diarrhea, and vomiting, with incidence rates that increased with dose.
+The most commonly reported adverse events included nausea, diarrhoea, and vomiting, with incidence rates that increased with dose.
 Most GI adverse events were mild to moderate in severity and occurred primarily during the dose-escalation phase.

 Serious adverse events were infrequent and balanced across treatment groups.
 Discontinuation rates due to adverse events were low overall but higher at the top dose level.
 The safety analysis did not reveal unexpected safety signals beyond the known GLP-1 class effects.
 Long-term safety data from the Phase 3 LIVERAGE and obesity programmes will provide a more comprehensive adverse events profile.